rherrmann/osgi-testsuite/README.md

 # Automated OSGi Test Suite

-The OSGi Test Suite runs all JUnit tests in a given list of bundles.
+The OSGi Test Suite is a JUnit test runner that runs all tests in a given list of bundles.

+## Usage
+Annotate a class with `@RunWith(BundleTestSuite.class)` and `@TestBundles({"bundle.1", ...})`.
+When you run this class, it will run all the tests in all the bundles.
+A test class is identified by its name.
+All public classes whose names end with 'Test' are considered test classes.

 ## Example
 ````Java